mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-12-18-color-picker.md

 First off you need to own either the **Essentials** or **Mixer In-App purchases** to enable the Color Picker.
 If you have FiftyThree's Pencil then good news, all of the tools are already unlocked for you.

-{% figure caption:"The Mixer is required to use the Color Picker." class:"half" %}
+{% figure caption:"The Mixer is required to use the Color Picker." class:"gallery-2-col" %}
 ![Paper 53 Mixer In-App purchase screen](/assets/images/paper-53-mixer-iap.png)
 ![Paper 53 Essentials tools In-App purchase screen](/assets/images/paper-53-essentials-iap.png)
 {% endfigure %}